 If you either live in a rural area or have vacation property situated out in the middle of nowhere, you are no doubt familiar with the form and function of a septic system.
 On the other hand, you may be considering the construction of a home or weekend getaway where a septic system will be required and might be curious to know how such a system works.
-Whether you have a septic system or are considering one, it is important to know how the system functions and what should be done to maintain it.
+Whether you have a septic system or are considering one, it is important to know how the system functions and how septic tank maintenance will keep its efficiency.

 In brief, a septic system is your very own on-site sewage treatment facility.
 It is used primarily where access to a municipal sewer system is neither available nor economically practical.
 It is out of site, odorless (when properly maintained) and almost never has moving parts.

 A septic system consists of a tank buried below ground and a series of drain lines – called a leach field – that cleanse and purify wastewater.
 Thus, instead of being piped to a municipal sewage treatment plant, the sewage literally stays close to home.
 Although, in theory, the water that makes its way through the entire system is said to be pure enough for human consumption, the leach field must be located well away from a well.

 The first component of a septic system is a drainpipe that carries the raw sewage from the home into the septic tank, the second part of the system.
 The tank, which can be constructed of various materials (wood, concrete, steel, fiberglass), is watertight, light tight and virtually airtight.
 It is a settling tank that collects and stores sewage solids.
 By design, the sewage remains in the tank long enough for beneficial anaerobic bacterial to break down the solids.
 Keep in mind that 99.9 percent of most residential sewage is water, while only .1 percent is solids!